ctrixcode/discord-webhook-manager/CONTRIBUTING.md

     `NEXT_PUBLIC_API_URL` should point to your backend API.
 During local development, this will typically be `http://localhost:4000`.

 4.  **Start MongoDB** (if using local installation)
     *   **Recommendation for Windows Users:** For a simpler setup, especially on Windows, consider using **MongoDB Atlas** (MongoDB's cloud service).
 You can create a free-tier cluster and obtain a connection string.
-Update your `MONGODB_URL` in `apps/backend/.env` with this connection string.
+Update your `MONGO_URL` in `apps/backend/.env` with this connection string.
     ```bash
     # macOS with Homebrew
     brew services start mongodb-community